 - Is it original?

 Once these questions are answered positively, the Editor appoints two Reviewers, who have the duty to assess the manuscript for scientific quality.
+Editorial rejections are almost always the result of a negative answer to one of the above questions.
+Other reasons for preliminary rejections are, for example, violation of the ethical guidelines, deontological guidelines, or breach of the journal's policy on conflicts of interest.

 Peer review is completed by filling in a peer review form, which includes both a structured and semi-structured assessment (qualitative in nature) of the received manuscript.
 The form is digitally available, within the review management dashboard of the OJS website.